HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  Both `map()` and `compactMap()` are higher-order functions available for arrays in Swift.
+  Both `map()` and `compactMap()` are higher-order functions available for types that conform to the `Sequence` protocol in Swift (e.g., arrays and sets).

   The `map()` function takes a closure as its argument, applies the closure to each element of the array, and returns an array with the transformed elements.
-The type of the returned array is the same as the input array.
-For example, if we have an array of integers and we use `map()` to transform each element by doubling it, the returned array will also be an array of integers.

   On the other hand, `compactMap()` also takes a closure as its argument and applies the closure to each element of the array.
 However, unlike `map()`, `compactMap()` returns an array with the transformed elements, but only if they are not `nil`.
 If the transformed element is `nil`, it is discarded from the returned array.
 Therefore, `compactMap()` is useful when we want to transform elements of an array that may have `nil` values and remove them from the result.